KudoC0nan/Balance_On_Wheels/hello.md

     Program execution begins with app_main(), just like our good old main()

 2] `vTaskDelay()`

 This function helps us delay a task by a specified amount of time.The actual time that the task remains blocked depends on the tick rate.The constant `portTICK_PERIOD_MS` can be used to calculate real time from the tick rate - with the resolution of one tick period.

-    Example :
+**Syntax**
+void vTaskDelay(const TickType_t xTicksToDelay)

+**Parameters**
+xTicksToDelay : The amount of time, in tick periods, that the calling task should block.

+**Example**
 vTaskDelay(1000 / portTICK_PERIOD_MS)
 PortTICK_PERIOD_MS = 10ms
 1000 / portTICK_PERIOD_MS = 100 ticks
 100 * 10ms = 1 sec
 Therefore a delay of 1 sec.

 3] `nvs_flash_init()`
     ESP-32 modules run code from external flash.Unless youre using the ESP-32 chip, the module/board maker will take care of the flash initialization and access.
     Non-volatile storage (NVS) library is designed to store key-value pairs in flash.

 4] `xTaskCreate()`

 Create a new task and add it to the list of tasks that are ready to run.
 Each task requires RAM that is used to hold the task state, and used by the task as its stack.
 If a task is created using xTaskCreate() then the required RAM is automatically allocated from the FreeRTOS heap.

+**Syntax**
+`static BaseType_t xTaskCreate(TaskFunction_t pvTaskCode, const char *constpcName, const uint32_t usStackDepth, void *constpvParameters, UBaseType_t uxPriority, TaskHandle_t *constpvCreatedTask)`

 Example:
 ``` C